 Do you have issues with your sexuality or gender identity?
 Are you stressed or feeling overwhelmed ?
 Do you need help to come out?
 Do you feel isolated, uncertainty, trapped in your own head?

 I am an experienced humanistic counsellor with 20 years of experience an a broad range of life, communications and linguistic skills, upon which I draw to help clients address their life challenges.
 Originally from Spain, but resident in London for many years.

-My main areas of clinical focus are; LGBTQ+, Abuse, HIV, Addictions, Loss, Trauma, low self-esteem, Cancer, relationships, Trauma.
+My main areas of clinical focus are; LGBTQ+, Abuse, Anxiety, Depression, Panic attacks, HIV, Addictions, Family Issues, Loss, Trauma, low self-esteem, Cancer, relationships issues.